 Rapid sector growth means it's an employee's market

-Environmental recruitment consultant Jeremy Money is well placed to judge the state of the job market and here he tells edie how the runaway success of the sector means there are more jobs than applicants.2006 was a highly successful but also a frustrating year, the number of individuals we placed was our best yet, however many of our vacancies remain unfilled due to lack of appropriate candidates.
+Environmental recruitment consultant Jeremy Money is well placed to judge the state of the job market and here he tells edie how the runaway success of the sector means there are more jobs than applicants.

 It has certainly been a very good year for the industry, especially for those already working in the sector.

 2006 has been the year of favourable pay rises, with salaries seemingly rocketing across the board.

 Great news for the industry, where historically people have felt underpaid compared to other industries.

 With the Environmental industry going from strength to strength, there was no shortage of jobs across all the disciplines, around the UK, and abroad.